MFA summa cum laude in Photography, Video + Related Media, School of Visual Arts, June 2002

 Member, Phi Beta Kappa

-Software – fluent: Final Cut Pro, Final Cut X, Premiere Pro, Adobe CS5 and Creative Cloud (including book design with InDesign and Acrobat Pro), Audacity, MPEG Streamclip, ffmpegX, VLC, QuickTime Pro, Keynote, Office, OpenOffice, FilemakerPro, various (S)FTP helpers and markup editors, various open source tools e.g. Perian, SpeedTrans
+Software – fluent: DaVinci Resolve, Adobe Creative Cloud (including Photoshop, Illustrator, Premiere Pro, book design with InDesign and Acrobat Pro), Final Cut Pro, Final Cut X, Audacity, MPEG Streamclip, ffmpegX, VLC, QuickTime Pro, Keynote, Office, OpenOffice, FilemakerPro, various (S)FTP helpers and markup editors, various open source tools e.g. Perian, SpeedTrans

 Software – familiar: Processing, Sketchup, ProTools, Logic, Avid, VirtualBox

-Misc: surround sound mixing, DVD authoring, subtitle wrapping, disk doctoring, online compression standards, file prep for vinyl, laser cutting & etching
+Misc: surround sound mixing, DVD authoring and ripping, subtitle wrapping, disk doctoring and data recovery, online compression standards, file prep for vinyl, laser cutting & etching

-Hardware: Macs & PCs; iOS; DV and HDV video cameras (Sony, Canon, Panasonic, JVC; 30, 25, and 24 fps); SLR and (H)DSLR cameras (mostly Canon); photo and cine lenses; tape and card-based systems; minidisc, DAT and Zoom audio recorders; surround sound systems; Epson inkjet printers, large and small-scale; various mixers, amps, decks, drives, projectors, and scanners
+Hardware: Macs & PCs; iOS; DV and HDV video cameras (Sony, Canon, Panasonic, JVC; 30, 25, and 24 fps); SLR and (H)DSLR cameras (mostly Canon); photo and cine lenses; tape and card-based systems; minidisc, DAT and Zoom audio recorders; Blackmagic Cintel telecine system; surround sound systems; Epson inkjet printers, large and small-scale; various mixers, amps, decks, drives, projectors, and scanners